+□ Misc.
-➤ Instrument is spot and fingerprint free in good working order.
-Misc. ч Personal water bottle No cell phone No makeup is to be worn; Nail polish should not be visible Natural hair colors only No jewelry of any kind is to be worn - including watches When hat is worn, all long hair must be tucked into the hat Richardson GEB Under Armor shirt is to be worn underneath uniform

-- Thin shorts are to be worn underneath the uniform

-- All students must have their rain poncho inside their hat box

-- > Students must have all necessary music, flip folder, and lyre

-- ☐ Summer Uniform

-- ➤ GEB Dri-fit uniform

-- ➤ GEB athletic shorts

-- ➤ Ankle black socks

-- ➤ Black marching shoes
+- Personal water bottle - No cell phone - > No makeup is to be worn; Nail polish should not be visible. - ▶ Natural hair colors only or hair must be completely hidden. - ➢ No jewelry of any kind is to be worn - including watches - > When hat is worn, all long hair must be tucked into the hat - Richardson GEB Under Armor shirt is to be worn underneath uniform - > Thin shorts are to be worn underneath the uniform - > All students must have their rain poncho inside their hat box - Students must have all necessary music, flip folder, and lyre - □ Summer Uniform - GEB Dri-fit uniform - ➢ GEB athletic shorts - Ankle black socks - Black marching shoes

-➤ Marching Placement
+Marching Placement